space-ros/docs/source/Introduction/About-Space-ROS.rst

 It will begin as a subset of ROS 2 and will be aligned with aerospace and NASA standards, such as `DO-178C <https://en.wikipedia.org/wiki/DO-178C>`_ and `NPR7150.2 <https://nodis3.gsfc.nasa.gov/displayDir.cfm?t=NPR&c=7150&s=2>`_, so that it can be adopted for high assurance missions.
 Space ROS will also provide space-specific modules and interface with existing flight software tools and frameworks.
 Space ROS will address the demand for software reuse in space robotics while bringing the benefits of ROS to space.

-..
-    We hope to integrate contributions from various companies and organizations to bring the benefits of the ROS community to space.

 .. image:: /images/curiosity.jpeg